User Profile

 I just wished there was more.
 More about different kinds of Fungi, more about recent science, about the importance of Fungi in different cultures etc. But I assume this is just no the scope and also not the ambition of this book, it's not meant to be an intro into mycology.

 If I could I would give it 4.5 stars.
 It was very interesting and it made me want to dig more fungi related books, but it was not perfect.
-E.g. I felt a bit less invested than when reading "Never Home Alone" by Rob Dunn last …
+E.g. I felt a bit less invested than when reading "Never Home Alone" by Rob …

 @yetanotherjesse@mastodon.social I am now at story 22 out of 42 and "Korean Stories for Language Learners" is my favourite #Korean reading so far, but this might be that it's sitting just at my current proficiency level.
 I bought a bunch of other Korean reading books for learners [1], but they seemed even more difficult to me as a beginner.

 Personally, I found that initially, the short stories introduced a lot of new vocabulary which I had not known before since they are not common everyday words today and thus not taught as absolute beginner vocabulary (the words for many animal names, King, prince, farmer, axe, ...).
 But most of these words are explained and they repeat between stories (e.g. 호랑이=tiger, 왕=king and 농부=farmer are very common), so it gets easier as you read more.
-Still it helped that I read the book mostly digitally in #Calibre with the "google translate" …
+Still it helped that I read the book mostly digitally in #Calibre with the "google …

-reviewed Human Acts by Han Kang Hong
+reviewed Human Acts by Han Kang (duplicate)

-Han Kang Hong: Human Acts (Hardcover, 2017, Hogarth Press) 5 stars
+Han Kang (duplicate): Human Acts (Hardcover, 2017, Hogarth Press)

 From the internationally bestselling author of “The Vegetarian,” a rare and astonishing (The Observer) portrait …